 Carrots are rich in fibre, minerals, and vitamins including A, C and K, as well as beta-carotene and other disease-fighting phytonutrients.

-Studies suggest that carrot consumption can help improve vision, reduce the signs of aging, ward off cancer, stroke and heart disease, and protect the skin from sun damage.
+Studies suggest that carrot consumption can improve vision, reduce the signs of aging, and help ward off cancer, stroke, heart disease, and cognitive decline.

 Collagen (omit for vegan)